wonwooo/ModelForToeic/README.md

 We got 20744 training samples from 5186 questions and tried to train(finetune) BertForSequenceClassification model.

-## 3. Solving Part5 problems with finedtuned bert_grammer model
+## 3. Solving Part5 problems with finedtuned BERT model

 To solve Part5 questions with the finetuned Classifier model, we should input each full sentence that blank is filled blank with 4 candidates in question.
 Our input sentence X and model's output is shown below.